Nibble-Knowledge/cpu-assembler/README.md

 AS4
 ---

 AS4 is the low level assembler on written in C99 for the Nibble Knowledge CPU.
-It is under 700 lines of executable code, and recognises only 12 constructs:
+It is under 1000 lines of executable code, and recognises only 12 language constructs.

 ### Useage ###
 There are only two invocations of as4: